Best Tom Clancy movie order: How to watch the Ryanverse

 The Division

-There is also a The Division movie in the works, which has been signed by Netflix.
-This movie will star Jake Gyllenhaal and Jessica Chastain, will be directed by Rawson Marshall Thurber, with Ellen Shanman lined up for the scripting.
+There is/was also a The Division movie in the works, which was been signed by Netflix.
+This movie signed Jake Gyllenhaal and Jessica Chastain, will be directed by Rawson Marshall Thurber, with Ellen Shanman lined up for the scripting.
 The plot follows the same lines as the videogame about a viral pandemic spread through cash on Black Friday and the aftermath that sees the Strategic Homeland Division agents activated to bring things back under control.
+It was expected to film in 2022 for a potential 2023 release, but it seems to have been put on the back burner following the pandemic.